lamantin-group/react-native-yandex-payment/README.md

 pod install
 ```

-Open newly generated `.xcworkspace` in XCode
+Open newly generated `.xcworkspace` in XCode and create new swift file.
-Create new swift file with XCode
 Be sure, that it have Foundation import
 ```swift
 import Foundation